amirakbarnejad/gpex/docs/source/index.rst

 Introduction
 ------------------------
-GPEX is a tool for performing knowledge distillation between Gaussian processes(GPs) and artificial neural networks (NNs).
+GPEX is a method and tool for performing knowledge distillation between Gaussian processes(GPs) and artificial neural networks (NNs).
 It takes in an arbitrary pytorch module, and replaces one neural-network submodule to be replaced by GPs.

 .. image:: tgpframeworkv.png
     :width: 400px
     :height: 200px

 The pytorch module can be quite general (as depicted above), with a few requirements:
     - It has to have on ANN submodule.